SamsungInternet/blog/README.md

 There are some useful templates for reporting a bug or making a feature request.
 Please follow these when submitting your issue to us :sparkling_heart:.

+## Importing Posts From Medium

+Paste `https://medium-to-gatsby.glitch.me/` before the medium URL, it will then provide a wizard to make a PR.

 # Making a contribution...

 Follow these instructions on how to get started with working on the samsunginter.net blog.